docker/libcompose/README.md

 ## Current status

 The project is still being kickstarted...
 But it does a lot.
+Please try it out and help us find bugs.